EU Taxonomy: Implementation and connection with the CSRD

 4. Reporting

-Define allocation models & quantify KPIs
+Defining allocation models and quantifying KPIs